sanna2110/A.millepora_WA/README.md

     - Output from this in table format is in **multiqc_output.xlsx**
     - Link to website with graphs etc. is **multiqc_report.html** —> this also has results for samoensis so ignore anything starting with SA or SS
 - Used **cutadapt** to remove adapter reads and any reads less than Q=15, or length < 25bp
-    - This produced .trimlog files with information about each sample, which I will put **XXXX**
+    - This produced .trimlog files with information about each sample, which I will put in **quality_check** folder
     - Excel file called **cutadapt_summary** also includes a summary of these files
 - Used **bowtie2** to map to genome —> used a concatenated *A. millepora* + symbionts genome (has genomes of four Symbiodiniaceae strains/species concatenated at the end)
     - This resulted in a single .sam file for each sample